NorthernMan54/homebridge-connex/README.md

 1 - Add support for multiple controllers on a single account 2 - Set `not responding` for web site not responding
-3 - Investigate options for thermostat not responding 4 - Does current temperature update ?

 ## Done